 This science fiction, time travel is a hardcover edition was published by Gallery Books on November 22, 2016 and has 496 pages.

-Other books by this author that I've reviewed include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Turn: The Hollows Begins with Death.
+Other books by this author include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Turn: The Hollows Begins with Death

 Second in The Peri Reed Chronicles science fiction series and revolving around a drafter yearning to be independent, to remember on her own.

 Oh, that ending…twisted me all up in how I looked back at the story.
 Talk about terrifying!!
 Twist and twist and twist again.
 But it’s Bill that is the master of the angles.
 Harrison does keep things moving with all the running, being caught, escaping, wash, rinse, repeat.
 How Peri comes up with those angles keeps me wondering too.